davidpich/angularcamp.org/.github/issue_template.md

 IF YOU DON'T FILL OUT THE FOLLOWING INFORMATION WE MIGHT CLOSE YOUR ISSUE WITHOUT INVESTIGATING

 If you are having problems formatting your issue please refer to this article on using markdown in Github: https://guides.github.com/features/mastering-markdown/

+If you'd like to discuss anything related to the call for contributions or your talk idea, feel free to reach out to us by email hello@angularcamp.org
 -->

 **I'm submitting a ...**  (check one with "x")